 Stephanie Sims Flack, Violinist and Artistic Director/Founder

 Stephanie Sims Flack received her Bachelor of Music degree in violin performance from Louisiana State University and a Master of Arts from Indiana University.
-As an orchestral musician, she has performed with orchestras in England and the US including the Cambridge Philharmonic, Ely Sinfonia, Pan American Symphony Orchestra, Arizona Opera Orchestra, Evansville Philharmonic, Baton Rouge Symphony, Alexandria Symphony Orchestra, Annapolis Symphony, and the Cathedral Choral Society.
-Stephanie is currently Assistant Concertmaster of The McLean Orchestra.
+As an orchestral musician, she has performed with orchestras in England and the US including the Cambridge Philharmonic, Ely Sinfonia, Pan American Symphony Orchestra, Arizona Opera Orchestra, Evansville Philharmonic, Baton Rouge Symphony, Alexandria Symphony Orchestra, Annapolis Symphony, Fairfax Symphony and the Cathedral Choral Society.
+Stephanie is currently Assistant Concertmaster of the Tyson McLean Orchestra.
 She performs as a soloist, orchestral and chamber musician throughout the metropolitan Washington DC area and has performed in venues including the White House, Carnegie Hall, Kennedy Center, Lisner Auditorium, National Gallery of Art and Kings College Chapel, Cambridge.
 She maintains a private violin studio in Alexandria, Virginia and teaches at the Greater Washington Suzuki Institute in Falls Church, Virginia and Phoenix Phest in Ann Arbor, Michigan.
-Stephanie attended the Starling-Delay Symposium on Violin Studies at The Juilliard School in New York in 2009, 2011 and 2013.
+Stephanie attended the Starling-Delay Symposium on Violin Studies at The Juilliard School in New York in 2009, 2011, 2013 and 2019.

 Diana Flesner, Cellist and Business Manager